parimal5/CKA/Notes/13. QuestionBankNotes/Tricks.md

 Check if the apiserver pod is running or exited state:

-- Exited state: invalid manigest, wrong argument
+- Exited state: invalid manifest, wrong argument
-- Runnnig: connection issue to other component like issue with port, ip, url etc.
+- Runnning: connection issue to other component like issue with port, ip, url etc.

 - **API Server manifest yaml not correct (invalid yaml)**
   - In this cases you won't be able to see the logs or even the pod it self for the kubeapiserver. \